 Your scoliosis exam will likely include what’s called the “Adam’s forward bend test.”
 Your doctor will ask you to lean over.
 They’ll stand behind you as you bend to check how even your back appears.
 Anything that looks abnormal in the back or ribcage -- like a hump -- might be a sign of scoliosis.

 If your spine is curved, your doctor may use a tool called a scoliometer to estimate its angle.
 To see the curve more clearly, they’ll order standing X-rays of your spine from the back and from the side.
 These images can be used to accurately measure the degree of your backbone’s curve.

 Your doctor will tell you that you have scoliosis if your curve is greater than 10 degrees.
 Doctors classify angles of 25 to 50 degrees as mild to moderate, while those that are more than 50 degrees are severe.

 In addition to X-rays, your doctor may ask for magnetic resonance imaging (MRI).
 This could show if a tumor or cyst is the cause of the scoliosis.

 Students may be screened for scoliosis at school, typically using the Adam’s forward bend test.

 But this practice has become controversial.
 The American Academy of Family Physicians recommends against routine scoliosis tests.
-The reason, in part, is because the cases found at schools are often low-risk and don’t require treatment like braces or surgery.
+The reason, in part, is because the cases found at schools are often low risk and don’t need treatment like braces or surgery.

 But be aware that spinal curves can change during adolescent growth spurts.
 If your child’s curve measures between 5 and 9 degrees, schedule another exam in 6 months.